gjsify/types/node-gtk/README.md

 # node-gtk

-Node.js TypeScript type definitions for node-gtk using [ts-for-gir](https://github.com/gjsify/ts-for-gir) v3.0.0-beta.16.
+Node.js TypeScript type definitions for node-gtk using [ts-for-gir](https://github.com/gjsify/ts-for-gir) v3.0.0.

 [node-gtk](https://github.com/romgrk/node-gtk) is a [GObject Introspection](https://gi.readthedocs.io/en/latest/) import library for Node.js.
-Using node-gtk with the type definitions in this NPM package, you can build GTK applications in TypeScript or JavaScript with type checking, better autocompletion and inline documentations.
+Using node-gtk with the type definitions in this NPM package, you can build GTK applications in JavaScript or TypeScript with type checking, better autocompletion and inline documentations.

 ## Install